NHGrizzly/NHGrizzly/README.md

 - 👋 Hi, I’m @NHGrizzly
-- 👀 I’m interested in math and algorithms
+- 👀 I’m interested in math and algorithm
-- 🌱 I’m currently learning full stack coding before job interviews
+- 🌱 I’m currently learning computation theory at UNH
-- 💞️ I’m looking to collaborate on a website
-- 📫 How to reach me ...

 <!---
 NHGrizzly/NHGrizzly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.